ginonlm12/STM32_LightTemp_Embedded/readme.md

 ## License and Credits

-This project is open-source and free to use for educational and personal purposes.
+This project is conducted under project of IT4210 - Embedded System - Semester 2024.1 - HUST.
+It is open-source and free to use for educational and personal purposes.
 Attribution to the original contributors is appreciated if reused or modified.

 ### Contributors